 Guide for using an amateur radio station by a foreign radio amateur during a temporary visit to Estonia

 A foreign radio amateur, who is the holder of a valid CEPT Amateur Radio Licence (see CEPT Recommendation T/R 61-01), can operate his amateur station up to three (3) months in Estonia with the rights granted by the national B class qualification without any extra registration, application or charge.
-For operating an amateur radio station with the rights granted by the national A class qualification, also for more than three months stay in Estonia a licence from Estonian Technical Surveillance Authority (hereinafter ETSA) is required (the application procedure is given below).
+For operating an amateur radio station with the rights granted by the national A class qualification, also for more than three months stay in Estonia a licence from Estonian Consumer Protection and Technical Regulatory Authority (hereinafter ECPTRA) is required (the application procedure is given below).

 The licensee shall observe the provisions of CEPT Recommendation T/R 61-01 and relevant parts of the Estonian Amateur Radio Regulations.
 The holder of a valid CEPT amateur radio licence can use amateur radio equipment in Estonia during his(her) temporary stay in the country on all allocated frequency bands from 1.8MHz to 1.3GHz (incl.
 70.0-70.3 MHz) in accordance with the IARU Region 1 band plan and recommendations.
 The maximum transmitting output power regardless of mode is limited to 20dBW (100W).